lotfdar58/medicalCourseSchedule/README.md

     - Rotation schedule for each group/period

 Questions:
-- Can students get more than one course in a period/rotation?
+- Can residents get more than one course in a period/rotation?
-- Can Student get course FM/PS2 and FM/PS1 together?
+- Can resident get course FM/PS2 and FM/PS1 together?
+- So input includes list of residents in each group/resident???
+  - Please provide input list
+- Do you provide resident/group/ and if they are R1/R2 as input?
 - Do we have always 5 Groups(BLUE, GREEN, ORANGE, REDS, YELLOW)
-- Verify
+- Verify ????
   -  FM/MH1,2 -> 6 (R1 + R2)
   -  FM/MH Diamond -> 2 (R1 + R2)